fzakaria/fzakaria.com/_posts/2026-09-21-a-build-graph-that-rolls-dice.md

 [MakeNix](https://github.com/fzakaria/MakeNix) for C,
 [NpmNix](https://github.com/fzakaria/NpmNix) for node,
 [cargo-dyndrv](https://github.com/obsidiansystems/cargo-dyndrv) for Rust,
 [nix-ninja](https://github.com/pdtpartners/nix-ninja) for ninja.
-That is a reasonable place to start and it undersells the primitive.
-What you have been handed is **build until a predicate over build output holds**, with the store as the memo table.
+That is a reasonable place to start but it does not capture the full power of the primitive.
+What other ideas can we explore?

 **Mario.** In [Super Mario Derivations]({% post_url 2026-08-05-super-mario-derivations %})
 the attribute path is the button sequence and I have to supply the press count.